pyglet/pyglet/doc/programming_guide/input.rst

 and the Apple Remote, with named and normalized inputs.
 The game controller abstraction is suited for modern gamepads, such as are found on home video game consoles.
 The joystick abstraction is more generalized, and suits devices with an arbitrary number of buttons, axis, and hats.
-This flight sticks, steering wheels, and just about anything else with buttons and axis inputs.
+This includes flight sticks, steering wheels, and just about anything else with buttons and axis inputs.
 For most types of games, the Controller abstraction is usually the easier choice.

 For advanced use cases, it's also possible to access the low-level input devices directly.
 The only read advantage to doing things is way, is that you